Florida panther: Habitat conservation

-The conservation of Florida panther habitats is especially important because they rely on the protection of the forest, specifically hardwood hammock, cypress swamp, pineland, and hardwood swamp, for their survival.
+The conservation of Florida panther habitats is especially important because they rely on the protection of the forest, specifically hardwood hammock, cypress swamp, pineland, and hardwood swamp.
 Conservation strategies for Florida panthers tend to focus on their preferred morning habitats.
 However, GPS tracking has determined that habitat selection for panthers varies by time of day for all observed individuals, regardless of size or gender.
 They move from wetlands during the daytime to prairie grasslands at night.
 The implications of these findings suggest that conservation efforts must be focused on the full range of habitats used by Florida panther populations.
 Female panthers with cubs build dens for their litters in an equally wide variety of habitats, favoring dense scrub, but also using grassland and marshland.

+Conservation programs for the Florida panther can sometimes provide financial incentives to private landowners, allowing for further support of panther habitat.
+Research suggests that cattle ranchers are more likely to participate in these programs when incentive offset the costs of conservation and preserve their autonomy over land use.
+Cost-share agreements, tax concessions and payments for ecosystem services can encourage habitat protection of Florida panthers.

 Genetic diversity

 To increase genetic diversity of the Florida panther, eight pumas from Texas were introduced in the mid-1990s.
 This genetic rescue worked.
 It aided in reducing the inbreeding coefficient in the Florida panther population by creating more genetic variation.
 The results indicated that the survival rates of hybrid kittens were three times higher than those of purebred pumas.
 Due to the successes of this restoration effort, the genetic depletion of the Florida panther population is now not as much of a problem as it used to be, but is being monitored since the population is still in a fragile condition.
+Further research on this has been done over a period of forty years that includes the release of these eight pumas from Texas.
+From the years 1981 to 2021, data was collected from 612 Florida panthers that showed a significant decline in morphological and biomedical abnormalities such as the kinked tail, cowlick, cryptorchidism, and ASD (atrial septum defect).
+It has improved the genetic diversity of the panther population while keeping them genetically distinct from other populations of large cats.
+This research has proven that embarking on a genetic rescue for the Florida panther was a worthwhile endeavor that has benefited their population, though the panther still faces extinction threats from habitat loss and poaching.
+It opens the possibility of this method being used on other endangered species where it is applicable.